-Course Name: Services Marketing
+Course Name: Services MarketingCourse Code:MB-717Course Type:Programme Elective

-• To understand various components services and its application in different industries of an economy

-To develop insights into emerging trends in the service sector in a developing economy

-• To tackle issues involved in the management of services on national basis
+- To understand various components services and its application in different industries of an economy - To develop insights into emerging trends in the service sector in a developing economy - To tackle issues involved in the management of services on national basis

 Emergence of Service Economy.
-Nature and Definitions of Services, Emergence & growth of service sector in India, contribution to Indian economy, Goods and Services Continuum, Classifications of services, Services Marketing Mix.; Consumer Purchase Behavior in Services, Consumer Decision Making Process, Segmenting, Targeting and Positioning of Services, Meaning and Types of Service Expectations, Services Encounters and Customer Satisfaction, Customer experience, Concept of Customer Relationship Management (CRM); Creating the Service Product - Stages in New Service Development, Service Blueprint; Pricing of Services - Importance of Pricing, Approaches to Pricing Services and Pricing Strategies; Designing the Communication Mix - Objectives of Marketing Communications, The Marketing Communication Mix, Branding of Services.
-Distributing Services - Distribution in Service Context, Options for Service Delivery, Key Intermediaries for Service Delivery and Strategies for Effective Service Delivery, Physical Evidence of a Service; Managing the Service Delivery Process: Demand and Capacity, Waiting Line Strategies; Designing and Managing Service Processes, Managing People for Services - Employees' Roles in Service Delivery and Customers' Roles in Service Delivery; Service Quality Measurement and its Improvement, Service Quality Models- Gronross, Gap Model, Performance Model, Challenges in Marketing of services; Customer Complaint Behavior.
-Customer Response to Effective Service Recovery and Principles of Service Recovery
+Nature and Definitions of Services, Emergence & growth of service sector in India, contribution to Indian economy, Goods and Services Continuum, Classifications of services, Services Marketing Mix.; Consumer Purchase Behaviour in Services, Consumer Decision Making Process, Segmenting, Targeting and Positioning of Services, Meaning and Types of Service Expectations, Services Encounters and Customer Satisfaction, Customer experience, Concept of Customer Relationship Management (CRM); Creating the Service Product - Stages in New Service Development, Service Blueprint; Pricing of Services - Importance of Pricing, Approaches to Pricing Services and Pricing Strategies; Designing the Communication Mix - Objectives of Marketing Communications, The Marketing Communication Mix, Branding of Services.
+Distributing Services - Distribution in Service Context, Options for Service Delivery, Key Intermediaries for Service Delivery and Strategies for Effective Service Delivery, Physical Evidence of a Service; Managing the Service Delivery Process: Demand and Capacity, Waiting Line Strategies; Designing and Managing Service Processes, Managing People for Services - Employees' Roles in Service Delivery and Customers' Roles in Service Delivery; Service Quality Measurement and its Improvement, Service Quality Models, Challenges in Marketing of Services; Customer Complaint Behaviour.
+Customer Response to Effective Service Recovery and Principles of Service Recovery.

+Practical work: Creating a video showcasing service advertisements aimed at enticing customers to utilize your services, evaluating the impact and efficiency of these advertisements in attracting potential customers
-CO1: Learn the basics of service industry and its economic importance

-CO2: Understand the uniqueness of the industry

-CO3: Apply management concepts unique to industry

-CO4: Understand basics of banking, insurance, consulting and tourism services
+- CO1: Learn the basics of service industry and its economic importance - CO2: Understand the uniqueness of the industry - CO3: Apply management concepts unique to industry - CO4: Understand basics of banking, insurance, consulting and tourism services

 - 1. Services Marketing by Zeithaml, V.A. and Bitner, M.J., McGraw Hill. - 2.
 Service Marketing by Hellen, W., Macmillan. - 3.
 Services Marketing (Text & Cases) by Nargundkar, R., McGraw Hill. - 4.
 Principle of Services Marketing and Management by Lovelock C.H. and Lauren W., PHI. - 5.
 Services Marketing by Lovelock, C.H. and Christopher H., Pearson. - 6.
-Principles of Service Marketing by Palmer, A., McGraw Hill.
+Principles of Service Marketing by Palmer, A., McGraw Hill. - 7.
+Services Marketing (Text & Cases) by Harsh V Verma, Pearson